lirc572/National-University-Buses/README.md

 1. Create a `dotenv` file with the encoded token (`TOKEN_ENCODED=***`)

-> `dotenv` is used because a file named `.env` can't be served by Netlify.
+> `dotenv` is used because a file named `.env` can't be served by most static site hosting platforms.
 Currently there is no good way to read environment variables in Flutter Web.
 If you have any good idea, please propose in [Issues](https://github.com/lirc572/National-University-Buses/issues)!

 2. Run `flutter run`